 April in Tibetan Calendar - Saga Dawa Festival

 The fourth month in Tibetan calendar (May or June in Solar Calendar) is well known as the "Buddhism month", also called the Saga Dawa Festival in the Tibetan language.
 This month consists of when Lord Buddha was born, became a monk, died and enlightened and preached Buddhism to sentient beings.
 That’s why Tibetan Buddhists and also those who practice Buddhism consider that month as a holy religious month.

 In Tibet lots of Tibetan people quit having meat during that holy month because we believe that whatever good things you do in that holy month, you will gain more virtues than usual, and whatever bad things you do, you will also gain more sins than usual.
 During that month hundreds of Tibetan people circumambulate around the Barkhor, Tsekhor (Circuit around Potala) and Lingkhor (the biggest round including all minor temples, about 14km).
 They also liberate fishes into Lhasa River (Kyichu) and other animals according to their own budget.
 Some of them are used to liberating the same number of lives according to their age.

-In temples and monasteries, you will be able to see monks reciting prayer in the Assembly hall and serving butter tea during intermission.
-Hundreds of Tibetan people line up in Drepung Monastery for making their donation to the monks chanting prayers in assembly hall, and you will see the same scene in other monasteries.
-Most of Tibetan people are busy with visiting various monasteries with flask full of butter in their hand for butter lamp.
+In temples and monasteries, you will be able to see monks reciting a prayer in the Assembly hall and serving butter tea during intermission.
+Hundreds of Tibetan people line up in Drepung Monastery for making their donation to the monks chanting prayers in the assembly hall, and you will see the same scene in other monasteries.
+Most of Tibetan people are busy with visiting various monasteries with a flask full of butter in their hand for butter lamp.
 Most of them carry lots of small change for offering in monasteries and also for beggars.
 During that month you will see many beggars in Lhasa.